jhuus/BriteKit/command-reference.md

 Options:
   -d, --db TEXT  Path to the training database.
-  --class TEXT   Class name.  [required]
+  --name TEXT    Class name.  [required]
   --csv FILE     Path to CSV file containing two columns (recording and offset)
                  to identify segments to delete.
 Exactly one of --csv and --dir must be specified.